paukraft/stepkit/packages/stepkit/README.md

 Built as a lightweight alternative to larger frameworks.
 No ceremony, just compose pipelines with full type safety.

+## Contributing & Releases

+- See the release guide in the monorepo root: `../RELEASING.md`.

 ## License

 MIT